PrajwalSolase/Food_Delivery/README.md

 # Food_Delivery
-Hello everyone, I have created a simple food delivery website, do check.
+Hello everyone, I have created a simple food delivery website using HTML and CSS, do check.